shakahl/go-schemaless/README.md

 they have spoken or written about it) are documented throughout the code and in the github issues.

+"Why Postgres, also?
+I thought Uber switched away from it to MySQL."

+Technology changes.
+Life goes on.
+Postgres has improved, MySQL has improved.
+People have dependencies and existing requirements.
+Organizations might not want to retrain away from Postgres.
+The question should be more along the lines of "Why not?" ...
+It was easy to do so.
+So it's been done.

 INSPIRATION

 I have been inspired by my other work on github.com/rbastic/dyndao, my time